Memmingen: Politics

-Although the Lord Mayor has been from the Social Democratic Party of Germany since 1966, the biggest party in the town council is traditionally the Christian Social Union.
+Although the Lord Mayor has been from the Social Democratic Party of Germany for most of the time since the end of the World War II (1948 - 1952, 1966 - 2016, and since 2023), the biggest party in the town council is traditionally the Christian Social Union.

 The town politics is mostly dominated by a coalition of bigger parties ("coalition of the reasoned") from CSU, SPD, Christlicher Rathausblock Memmingen (Christian Town Hall Party Memmingen) and the Free Voters.
 The smaller parties of Ecological Democratic Party, Alliance '90/The Greens and the Free Democratic Party make up the opposition.

 There was a hefty dispute between the parties in 2005, concerning financial participation in the Memmingen Airport.
 The Ecological Democratic Party and the Greens initiated a referendum to inhibit financial support for the airport, but this vote met with no success.

 At the top of the town government is the Lord Mayor, who is elected directly by the people.
 He is the representative of the town and the leader of municipality.
 As second representatives, the majors are elected from the members of the town council.
 Historically the CSU, as biggest party, appoints the second major.
 The third major is appointed by the third biggest party.
 The second biggest party, the SPD, traditionally declines to appoint the third major, because they already appoint the Lord Mayor.

 Memmingen is building, alongside the double centre Ulm/Neu-Ulm, the second economical centre in Upper Swabia.
 It thus leads the central supply function for the adjoining cities and districts.